-Harrison Township, OH
+Harrison Township, Ohio

-There are almost 14,000 residents of Harrison Township and within the township is the city of Harrison, named for the fourth US President, William Henry Harrison.
+There are almost 14,000 residents of Harrison Township and within the township is the city of Harrison, named for the ninth U.S. President, William Henry Harrison.
 The most “famous visitor” to Harrison Township may have been Confederate General John Hunt Morgan.
 In July of 1863 Morgan’s Raiders travelled through Harrison on their way to their eventual capture near Cincinnati.
-Harrison Township offers quick access to all the modern conveniences, and is the gateway to the wonders and recreation and relaxation opportunities of Indiana!

 Harrison Township was founded in 1873 and still offers rural charm and beauty.
 Within the metropolitan area of Cincinnati, residents enjoy easy access to the city while living among the green spaces that the township has to offer.
 One finds all types of homes from large to small in Harrison Township.
 There are many newly built homes located on beautiful lots in the region.
+Harrison Township offers quick access to all the modern conveniences and is the gateway to the wonders and recreation and relaxation opportunities of Indiana.

 Harrison Township is located on I-74 with close access to I-275 and the Ronald Reagan Highway, Connections to I-71, and I-75 make traveling throughout Cincinnati a 30-45 minute drive.
 The Greater Cincinnati/Northern Kentucky airport services the area.
 The township abuts the State of Indiana.

-On Wednesdays, a short drive up US 52 brings residents of Harrison Township to White’s Farm, a “destination” site of one of the tri-state’s most unique and comprehensive flea markets, and home of the weekly “miscellaneous sale” at 11:00 AM.
-At 1:00 PM, one of the few remaining livestock auctions, conducted by the fourth generation White family auctioneer features livestock of all varieties.
+On Wednesdays, a short drive up US 52 brings residents of Harrison Township to Indiana’s White’s Farm, a “destination” site of one of the most unique and comprehensive flea markets and home of the weekly “miscellaneous sale”.
+White’s Farm is the site of one of the few remaining livestock auctions, conducted by the fourth-generation White family auctioneer.
 Or one may prefer to drive along I-74 toward Cincinnati and enjoy its many shopping and dining opportunities.